Refinancing two loans into one

 For HELOCs, these penalties are called early closure fees.
 And they’re most likely to be troublesome if you only recently signed up for your loan.

 If one or both are very recent, you need to work out the exact costs and feed them into your calculations.
 In some cases, they can undermine the economic basis of a refinance.

-The impact of mortgage rates
+Impact of mortgage rates

 The exception might be if you’re a “better” borrower now than when you originally borrowed: with a higher credit score, more equity or a stronger income/debt picture.

-Rates versus payments: what’s your refinancing goal?
+Rates versus payments: What’s your refinancing goal?

 Cash-out refinancing is not cheap, and you may not get a lower interest rate than that of your current first mortgage.
 However, your monthly payment is likely to be lower than that of your mortgage and HELOC payments combined.
 Spreading out a 5-year repayment schedule over 30 years is likely to accomplish that.

 Understand that in the long run, you’re likely to pay more interest by stretching out your home loan repayment, even if you get a lower rate by refinancing.
 You are trading a lower payment today for a higher cost tomorrow.
-There is nothing wrong with it as long as you are aware and going into your loan with both eyes open.
+There is nothing wrong with it as long as you are aware and going into your loan with both eyes open.Shop rates for your cash-out refinance.
+Start here.

-Before you commit to a cash-out refinance to pay off HELOC, explore a couple of alternatives.
-You may be able to refinance the HELOC itself, either to another HELOC or to a home equity loan with a fixed interest rate and payment.
+You may be able to refinance the HELOC itself, either to another HELOC or to a home equity loan with a fixed-interest rate and payment.

-Both these typically have the advantage of lower closing costs and less hassle than a cash-out refinance.
+Both these HELOC repayment options typically have the advantage of lower closing costs and less hassle than a cash-out refinance.
 But they’ll likely come with higher interest rates.
-So do the math before you make your choice.Verify your new rate (Jan 18th, 2019)
+So do the math before you make your choice.